Upward-Spiral-Science/the-vat/final_report.md

 ****** ADD ANY DESCRIPTIVE THINGS I DIDN'T ADD YET *********

 ### Exploratory Analysis
-In our exploratory analysis, we analyzed each metric separately first, f0, f1, f2 and f3.
+In our exploratory analysis, we analyzed each metric separately first:
+- f0, f1, f2 and f3.
+- filter out bottom 25, 50, 75% of synap values

 Here, we performed various transformations and then correspondingly made Bayesian Information Criterion (BIC) plots, to determine some optimal clustering k.

 1. f0 - Integrated Brightness
     * Log-transformed data with BIC of up 16 clusters.